 LL.M. and S.J.D.
 Admissions

 UF Law offers several advanced law degrees.
 All applicants to UF Law’s graduate programs must first register with the Law School Admission Council’s (LSAC) Credential Assembly Service.
-After you register, you can have your transcripts and letters of recommendation sent to LSAC, as well as submit your UF Law application via LSAC’s LL.M.
+After you register, you must have your transcripts and letters of recommendation sent to LSAC, as well as submit your UF Law application via LSAC’s LL.M.
 Flex App.
 Please note that this process is mandatory.
 You will find that it streamlines and speeds the application process, while eliminating multiple transcript requests and associated costs.
 In addition, LSAC provides transcript summarization for applicants who are educated outside the United States.

 Please note that LSAC does not currently permit LL.M/S.J.D. applicants with existing J.D. accounts to use those accounts to apply to graduate programs.
 You must create a new account using the LL.M. link above.